Suppression of spinodal instability by disorder in an athermal system: Simulation Results

-To confirm the above interpretation, we have performed three-dimensional zero temperature (athermal) random field Ising model simulations in the context of quench-and-hold and dynamic hysteresis measurements where the magnetization (order parameter) is the response function of an external magnetic field.
+To confirm the above interpretation (disorder suppressed the spinodal instability), we have performed three-dimensional (3D) zero temperature (athermal) random field Ising model simulations in the context of quench-and-hold and dynamic hysteresis measurements where the magnetization (order parameter) is the response function of an external magnetic field (details can be found in Appendix \ref{App:ZTRFIM}).
 The nonequilibrium bistable system involving time-dependent bifurcation parameters such as magnetic field, temperature, laser-field (in bistable semiconductor laser) can be reduced to the spin system \cite{Zhong_pre95, RRoy_prl95, Thermal_hysteresis} as the instability point for such systems are similar to the fixed point of $\phi^3$ theory for field-driven transitions \cite{Fan_Zhong}.
 Therefore, even though the experimental system is temperature driven instead of field-driven, the ZTRFIM captures the essential nature of athermal transition, including random disorder \cite{Sethna_prl93, short_range}.
 The Hamiltonian of the model given by

-where Ising spins $s_i = \pm 1$, placed on the 3-dimensional lattice, coupled with nearest-neighbor pairs through coupling strength $J$. $H(t)$ is the external field, and $h_i$ represents the random field disorder, taken from a Gaussian distribution of zero mean and variance $\sigma$. $\sigma$ represents the disorder strength.
+where Ising spins $s_i = \pm 1$, placed on the 3D lattice, coupled with nearest-neighbor pairs through coupling strength $J$. $H(t)$ is the external field, and $h_i$ represents the random field disorder, taken from a Gaussian distribution of zero mean and variance $\sigma$. $\sigma$ represents the disorder strength.